Top Ten Things to Bring on a Road Trip

 - A memory card (or two) for your camera.

 I had some near catastrophic events for my camera involving yup, you guessed it, luggage almost crushing the camera lens, or at least scratching it.
 A case is really a must.
 I recently had the displeasure of forgetting my camera battery for my digital camera on a weekend trip.
 The main reason I was headed to this area was to take photos during the fall foliage peak.
 I went to the store to buy a battery and charger, but no place carried the charger or battery for the model camera.
 I wound up buying a brand new camera for my wife, lucky her, and using that for the trip.
 The moral of this story is to buy a backup, and take it with you!
-You may have to order it online if the model isn't a hugely popular one, which is what I did with my Lumix DMC FZ50, which I'm really happy with by the way.
+You may have to order it online if the model isn't a hugely popular one, which is what I did.

 Should you just rely on your cellphone or tablet to take photos?